maria-parreira/maria-parreira/README.md

 # Hello there 👋 I'm Maria ![visitors](https://komarev.com/ghpvc/?username=maria-parreira)

-- 📗 I’m learning Java, Javascript and React.

 - 💻 Completed a postgraduation at Instituto Superior de Engenharia do Porto (SWITCH Dev).

-- 🎯 My areas of interest include backend development, object-oriented programming (OOP), software design and architecture and DevOps.
+- 🎯 My areas of interest include backend development, object-oriented programming, software design and architecture and DevOps.

 ## Some of My Skills